AnisHerdev/Events-page-webdev-internship-project/README.md

 ### `npm install`

-In "eventsPage_ReactApp" directory, you can run:
+##In "eventsPage_ReactApp" directory, you can run:

 ### `npm install axios`
 We are using axios to connect it to the backend.
 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

-In "server" directory to install all dependencies run:
+##In <b>"server"</b> directory to install all dependencies run:

 ### `npm install MongoDB nodemon cors express mongoose`